ClarkLabCode/humanAuditoryCorrelations/README.md

 **simulations**: contains scripts `simulateTrackingHeuristics.m`, `simulateMotionEnergyUnitResponsesSweep.m`, and `simulateMotionEnergyRespToAllStim.m` to generate **Figures S2c, d, S3a; 4a, b, c; S4a, b, c**, respectively. `makeRBcolormap.m` and `niceAxesLarge.m` are formatting helper functions that need to be in the working folder in order to run the scripts.

-**generalToneGeneration**: contains the tone generating function `generalToneGenerationFunction.m` for creating and listening to the tone types that were used in these experiments.
+**generalToneGeneration**: contains the tone generating function `generalToneGenerationFunction.m` for creating and listening to various tone types that were used in these experiments.

 ## Specifications:
 All psychophysical task code was run on a MacBook Pro with an Intel chip using Matlab 2021b and Psychtoolbox.